How the Mitsubishi Adventure became an iconic nameplate?

 With a host of offerings from manufacturers across the MPV/AUV segment, something told me that the days of the Adventure as a whole were numbered.
 There were no real updates coming from Taiwan, where the Adventure originated as the Freeca, and its competitors were relentless in their offerings, chief of which was Toyota’s Innova.

 My suspicions were confirmed when Mitsubishi Motors Philippines Corporation officially announced that the Adventure, along with the L300, would no longer be marketed beginning next year.
 Not because of reduced demand, but because they could no longer keep up with increasingly strict emissions rules; engines capable of Euro-4 compliant fuels will be mandated from 2018, while the Adventure can only use Euro-2 compliant fuel.
+Consequently, there isn't a newly made Mitsubishi Adventure 2018 for sale for you to find.

 It’s the end of an era, then.
 Some would say it had been a long time coming for the Adventure, with its competitors coming up with increasingly sophisticated offerings.
 Others believe it had come too soon, as the Adventure remains one of the top choices among buyers looking for a vehicle versatile enough to assume multiple roles, and entails minimal upkeep.
 However you look at it, the Adventure will always represent a glowing chapter in Philippine motoring, and one can only hope that the model that replaces it will build on the gains it has achieved among its loyal fans.